huandu/go-sqlbuilder/README.md

 ## License

-This package is licensed under MIT license.
-See LICENSE for details.
+This package is licensed under the MIT license.
+For more information, refer to the LICENSE file.